faberNovel/DynamicOverlay/README.md

 A magnetic notch overlay can coordinate its motion with the scrolling of a scroll view.

-Mark the Scrollview or List that should dictate the overlays movement with `divingScrollView()`.
+Mark the ScrollView or List that should dictate the overlays movement with `divingScrollView()`.

 ```swift
 var myOverlayContent: some View {